-You can try to ignore or stop your obsessions, but doing so will simply make your distress and worry worse.
-Finally, you feel compelled to engage in obsessive behaviour to alleviate your tension.
+You can try to ignore or stop your obsessions, but doing so will worsen your distress and worry.
+Finally, you feel compelled to engage in obsessive behaviour to alleviate tension.
 Despite efforts to avoid or eliminate unwanted thoughts or urges, they return, which results in other ritualistic behaviour – the OCD vicious cycle.

 What is Tic-related Obsessive-Compulsive Disorder?
 (OCD)

 The significant overlap between OCD and tic disorders, especially Tourette’s syndrome, has piqued the curiosity of researchers and is called “Tourettic OCD” or “Tic-related OCD”.
 Tics are involuntary, abrupt, repetitive, stereotyped motor motions or phonic outputs.
 Premonitory sensory cravings accompany them.
 Tics often occur in bouts, fluctuate in severity, and wax and wane.
 Eye blinking, neck jerking, shoulder shrugging, or throat clearing are simple gestures.
 Facial expressions, smelling objects, touching, or repeating words or phrases out of context are examples of ‘complex’ behaviours.
 When several motor tics and one or more phonic tics are present during the illness, we say it is Tourette’s Disorder.